hossyan/hossyan/README.md

 ### Welcome to my profile!
  I am a team leader and mechanical person in the [robotclub](https://twitter.com/opuct_robotclub) of [OMUCT](https://www.ct.omu.ac.jp/) in Japan.
- I will be posting mainly what I have created in Robocon and
+ I will be posting mainly what I have created in Robocon and research.

 <!--
 **hossyan/hossyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.